Should I Go To Culinary School? A Guide For Deciding

 You can also use this PDF Worksheet to fill in your answers and print it out, so that you can put together a solid plan as part of your ongoing research.

 Plenty of people have made a mid-career change in pursuit of their dreams.
 If you’ve been interested in food as a hobbiest, an avid restaurant diner, or a cooking show enthusiast – attending culinary school could launch you into a new and rewarding career.
-And with online culinary programs, plant-based culinary programs, pastry programs, and hospitality & restaurant operations management programs from Auguste Escoffier School of Culinary Arts, you can have the flexibility you’ll need to pursue your goals of cooking professionally.
+And with online culinary school, baking school, plant-based culinary programs, and hospitality & restaurant operations management programs from Auguste Escoffier School of Culinary Arts, you can have the flexibility you’ll need to pursue your goals of cooking professionally.

 Here’s what to consider as you ask yourself, “Should I go to culinary school?”